 Turkey's dental sector is regulated by the Turkish Dental Association (TDB) and the Ministry of Health.
 All dentists must complete a 5-year undergraduate dental degree and register with the TDB.
 Specialist qualifications — prosthodontics, oral surgery, orthodontics — require an additional 3–4 years of postgraduate training.

-For international patients, the most reliable quality signal is JCI accreditation (Joint Commission International).
-JCI is the same body that accredits hospitals in the USA, UK, and across Europe.
-As of 2025, Turkey has more JCI-accredited healthcare facilities than any other country in Europe except Switzerland.
-These facilities undergo rigorous multi-day inspections covering patient safety, infection control, clinical protocols, and staff qualifications.
+For international patients, the most reliable quality signal is accreditation by the Turkish Ministry of Health together with International Health Tourism health-tourism authorisation.
+Accredited facilities undergo rigorous inspections covering patient safety, infection control, clinical protocols, and staff qualifications.

 |---|---|---|